-Unramified morphism of algebraic schemes is a geometric generalization of a notion of an unramified field extension.
-The notion of ramification there, in turn is motivated by the branching phenomena in number fields, which in the Riemann surface picture involve branchings similar to the branching involved in Riemann surfaces over complex numbers.
+The notion of unramified morphism of algebraic schemes is a geometric generalization of the notion of an unramified field extension.
+The notion of ramification there is in turn motivated by branching phenomena in number fields, which involve branchings similar to those occurring in Riemann surfaces over the complex numbers.

 A weaker (infinitesimal) version is the notion of formally unramified morphism.